 Medical informatics; Data analytics; Healthcare; Reliability engineering

-Junbo Son is currently an assistant professor of operations management at the University of Delaware.
+Junbo Son is currently an associate professor of operations management at the University of Delaware.
 Junbo has strong background in advanced engineering systems and applied statistics.
 Junbo has been closely working with major firms in automotive industry and IT-driven healthcare companies.
 Also, Junbo has been involved in many statistical consulting projects in engineering and healthcare.
 His research has focused on business data analytics and data-driven operations management focusing on modern smart and connected systems enabled by advanced IT, efficient sensors and Internet-of-Things (IoT).
 The motivation and inspiration of Junbo’s research primarily come from real world business problems identified by industry collaborators.
 He enjoys interdisciplinary research topics based on his diverse training background and publishes his research in prestigious engineering and business journals.

 Plant roots; biomechanics; molecular development; phenotyping

-Erin Sparks is an Assistant Professor in Plant and Soil Sciences and the Delaware Biotechnology Institute at the University of Delaware, where she started her position in 2017.
+Erin Sparks is an Associate Professor in Plant and Soil Sciences and the Delaware Biotechnology Institute at the University of Delaware, where she started her position in 2017.
 She has a B.S. in Biomedical Engineering, a Ph.D. in Cell and Developmental Biology, and Postdoctoral experience in Plant Molecular Biology.
 Erin’s lab works at interdisciplinary interfaces to understand the development and function of aerial roots in cereal crops.

 multi-robot systems, robot motion planning, navigation